Skip to main content

 Email is required because the download link is delivered by email, not on-page.

-Nearly 40 percent of nonprofit executives cite operational capacity as their top challenge, with staff time absorbed by reporting across disconnected systems
+Nearly 40 percent of nonprofit leaders name operational capacity as their top challenge, with staff time eaten up by reporting across disconnected systems

 Source: Nonprofit Finance Fund State of the Nonprofit Sector 2022 Survey